kristopherjohnson/kjsp/README.md

 These are pieces written by Kris Johnson for [Sonic Pi](http://sonic-pi.net).

+These can generally be placed in genre of "dark ambient".
+This is the kind of stuff to which Kris listens when he's working.

 ## Descriptions

+- "Ambi": never-ending layers of drones
 - "Haunted": the sound of a spooky moor
 - "Tundra": A low-frequency ambient drone, inspired by Thomas Köner's early albums, especially "Permafrost"